vexide/internal-documentation/src/simulators/protocol.md

 Commands are sent from the frontend to the backend and signal for specific actions to be performed.

+- `Handshake`: Specifies the version of the Protocol used, as well as extensions that the Frontend is compatible with.
+Fields:
+  - version: Nonzero integer.
+Compatible implementations MUST set this to the value `1`.
+  - extensions: String array
 - `Touch`: Touch a point on the screen.
 Only one touch can be registered on the Brain display. `Touch` fields:
   - pos: [Point](#point)
   - event: [TouchEvent](#touchevent)